FEUP-LDTS-2022/project-l05gr06/README.md

 > Include here one or two paragraphs explaining the main idea of the project, followed by a sentence identifying who the authors are.

-**Example**:

-In this new exciting multiplayer version of a game we all are familiar with - tetris - [...]
+In this new exciting multiplayer version of a game we all are familiar with - tetris - there's a vast sea of fun ways to play it.
+The game is basically the tetris everyone knows, but there's a little man down there, where the pieces fall, trying to avoid them.

+This makes it so there's a lot of options for the users - let's call the user controlling the pieces player1 and the other one player2 - to choose:

+- **"Classic"** - While player1 is playing normal tetris, player2 is just avoiding the falling pieces;
+- **Co-op** - Player1 is trying to get player2 up top as fast as possible;
+- **1v1** - Player1 is purposefully trying to make player2 loose.

 This project was developed by *Francisco Campos* (*up202108735*@up.pt), *João Figueiredo* (*up202108829*@up.pt) and *João Longras* (*up202108780*@up.pt) for LDTS 2022⁄23.